 - Remote placements

 The GP/PRR* term requirements have been established to maximise the education and training opportunities for registrars in preparation for fellowship exams and to respond to the workforce needs of the Northern Territory.
 It uses the Modified Monash Model (MMM) geographical classification system which is progressively being introduced to a range of health workforce programs.

-- At least a 6-month FTE post in a MMM7 region, minimum 3 nights per week and/or
+- At least a six-month FTE post in a MMM7 region*, minimum three nights per week and/or

 - At least 12-months FTE post (or training posts) in a MMM6 region*.

 *includes community based ESP/AST/ARST terms but excludes hospital based terms.

-- A 6 month FTE Aboriginal health training post, if town based AMS or FIFO minimum 2 days clinical per week over 6 months (ASH, KDH, GDH & TCH excluded).
+- A six-month FTE Aboriginal health training post, if town based AMS or FIFO minimum 2 days clinical per week over six months (ASH, KDH, GDH & TCH excluded).

-- A 6 month FTE mainstream post is recommended.
+- A six-month FTE mainstream post is recommended.

 - Must be in the Northern Territory for GP/PRR terms.

 - Under exceptional circumstances may start on leave.
 Refer to AGPT Leave Policy.